 Timothy O’Leary has been General Director of Opera Theatre of Saint Louis since 2008.
 He is responsible for overseeing all institutional and artistic matters for the company, heading a leadership team that includes Opera Theatre’s Music Director Stephen Lord and Artistic Director James Robinson.

-During Mr. O’Leary’s tenure, Opera Theatre has continued to earn international acclaim for its innovative programming and has achieved sustained growth in new audiences, with subscription sales up 8.4% during the 2014 season.
+During Mr. O’Leary’s tenure, Opera Theatre has continued to earn international acclaim for its innovative programming and has achieved sustained growth in new audiences.
 The company has also set new records for fundraising; annual contributions have grown by more than 26% during his tenure, to exceed $5.2 million per year.
 The company’s endowment fund has also grown by more than 70%, to exceed $28 million.

 Before his appointment as General Director, Mr. O’Leary served as Opera Theatre’s Executive Director, working with outgoing General Director Charles MacKay.
 Previously, he was part of the senior management team at New York City Opera under General and Artistic Director Paul Kellogg, and was the first Managing Director of New York’s celebrated Gotham Chamber Opera.
 While at Gotham, he worked with Artistic Director Neal Goren to produce American premieres by Handel and Sutermeister and collaborated with the Lincoln Center Festival and the Spoleto Festival USA.
 Mr. O’Leary’s fundraising experience also includes assignments for New York’s Theatre for a New Audience and Broadway’s Roundabout Theatre Company.